 There are ways to uncover the existence of insurance for properties you lived or visited decades ago, and whether those policies had a lead-exclusion, and we know how to do it.

-Call 800-553-8082 for a free consultation and evaluation of your lead paint claim or to answer any questions you have regarding such claims.
+Call 800-553-8082 for a free consultation and evaluation by a Baltimore lead paint attorney of your claim or to answer any questions you have.
 You can also get a free case review online.
 Remember, time is of the essence, but the law is on your side.